American Parliamentary Debate Association: Time-space

 One type of case, common on APDA but rare on other circuits, is the time-space case.
 This places the speaker in the position of some real-life, fictional, or historical figure.
 Only information accessible to a person in that position is legal in this type of round.
 For instance, “You are Socrates.
 Don’t commit suicide” could not reference events that took place after Socrates’ death.
 The speaker can be a fictional character (“You are Homer Simpson.
 Do not sell your soul”), a historical character (“You are Abraham Lincoln.
 Do not sign the emancipation proclamation”) or virtually any other sentient individual.

 One notable type of time-space case is the historical hypothetical case, in which decisions made by particular historical figures are debated from their historical context.
 Debates surrounding, for instance, Civil War strategy or World War I alliances are commonplace.
 These types of debates often require a detailed knowledge of history.

 Time-space cases are a particularly sensitive type of case for the government, because their setting must leave room for the opposition to defeat the case even if that would go against the historical outcome already known to everyone in the room.

-Comedy cases

-Teams occasionally choose to debate very funny or silly topics in rounds.
-In this case, the round often becomes a contest over wit and style rather than pure analysis.
-“Disneyland should secede from the United States” or something like the following:

-“The Federal SNAP program should be replaced with a National Buffet Program where those members of the new improved program shall be granted full and unfettered access to a nationwide chain of all you can eat buffets (with post-meal resting areas) that they may access via a new government issued "buffet" card to promote consumption of prodigious amounts of food and the free and easy movement of cardholders throughout the land."
-This case was actually proposed, and victorious in the final round of the 1993 University of Pennsylvania Tournament.
-This is an example of this type of round, which have been known to get quite bizarre.

-Numerous cases are run on APDA that do not fit into any of the categories; case construction is a skill that requires significant creativity, and coming up with unique debate topics is a very important skill on the APDA circuit.